jlbradley1844/jlbradley1844.github.io/_drafts/royce-idealism.md

 if you can't point to it, it ain't there.
 Some of his most important work is in refutation of that idea.

-"The Fourth Conception of Being" is the last paper in a series of papers which elaborate his conception in the anthology, the other two being "The Religious Problems and The Theory of Being," and "The Internal and External Meaning of Ideas."
-The first was taken from an earlier talk and expanded; the other two were later printed in _The World and the Individual_, a two-volume work printed 1899-1901 which is Royce's most important metaphysical work and the most critical one as far as his idealistic philosophy.
+Perhaps his largest contribution to this argument is his idea of four "conceptions of being."
+"The Fourth Conception of Being" is the last paper in a series of papers which elaborate his conception in the anthology, though prior writings were aimed at setting up these ideas.
+This and other writings were collected in _The World and the Individual_, a two-volume work printed 1899-1901 which is Royce's most important metaphysical work and the most critical one as far as his idealistic philosophy.
 Royce himself referred to this volume in later years as containing the most elaborate statement of his metaphysical views.
-I've singled out the last paper of the three, as "the four conceptions of being" is probably Royce's most important contribution to idealistic philosophy.

-In these papers, Royce elaborates four of what he calls "conceptions of being," to explain exactly why we cannot rest easy with the claims of the empericists.
+In these papers, Royce poses four possible "conceptions of being," or rather, conceptions of Being.
+These are conceptions about are existence which, when posed, explain why we cannot simply rest easy with the claims of the empericists.
 He begins with almost a half-hearted apology of his treatment of the subject: "It is pretentious to wrestle with angels; but there are some blessings that you cannot win in any other way."
-And regarding those who would simply ignore metaphysics: "...the dreariness which men often impute to Metaphysics, is merely the dreariness of not understanding the subject,—a sort of dreariness for which indeed there is no help except learning to understand."
+And regarding those who would simply ignore metaphysics:
+"...the dreariness which men often impute to Metaphysics, is merely the dreariness of not understanding the subject,—a sort of dreariness for which indeed there is no help except learning to understand."

-Early in the first paper, he introduces his purpose: "My precise undertaking then, in the following lectures, is to show what we mean by Being in general, and by the special sorts of Reality that we attribute to God, to the World, and to the Human Individual."
-In other words, he is going to clarify what is meant in terms of Being, and show various conceptions of this.
-In relation to this, he then introduces the concept of Idea:

-    In brief, an idea, in my present definition may, and, as a fact always does, if you please, appear to be representative of a fact existent beyond itself.
-But the primary character, which makes it an idea, is not this its representative character, is not its vicarious assumption of the responsibility of standing for a being beyond itself, but is its inner character as relatively fulfilling the purpose (that is, at presenting the partial fulfillment of the purpose), which is in the consciousness of the moment wherein the idea takes place.
-It is in this sense that we speak of any artistic idea, as present in the creative mind of the artist.
-I propose, in stating my own view hereafter, to use the word “idea” in this general sense.

-The conceptions of Being that Royce elaborates are in particular relation to this world of Idea.

-The first conception of being elaborated by Royce is that of the
+In his telling the four conceptions of being are as follows:

-empericist: of no relation between the two.
-The physical world is what it is; and as regard this world of the Idea, it cannot provide any overt illumination.
-As stated:
+_One_ The physical world is what it is; and as regard this world of the Idea, it cannot provide any overt illumination.
+There is no meaning other than what is assigned to it.
+Its defenders feel they are simply following ccommon sense.
+As Royce states in his writing on this
+theme:

     Conceive it as a realm for pure scientific theory; and, so far as your knowledge reaches, it is full at once of the show of a noble